geokur/sdi/readme.md

     bindings.bindClass(CheckoutService, OrderService, InMemoryLogger)
 */

-// The only binding which needs to be set manually to bind Logger to existing binding
+// The only binding which needs to be set manually to bind 'logger` to existing binding
 // and specify that it should be singleton bindings.bind('logger').toKey('inmemoryLogger').asSingleton()